IELTS graph 265 - Prices per kilometre of clothing imported into the European Union

 The bar graph shows average price the European Union (EU) spent for per kilometre clothing import from six different years in 1993 and 2003.
 It is obvious that the EU paid the highest amount for each kilometre costume to Argentina.

-According to the illustration, the EU spent the highest amount for clothing import from Argentina which was approximately 28 pounds per kilometre.
-This rate was significantly higher; almost 7 times higher than the rate it gave to Bangladesh.
+According to the illustration, the EU spent the highest amount for clothing import from Argentina which was approximately 28 pounds per kilometre in 1993.
+This rate was significantly higher; almost 9 times higher than the rate it gave to Bangladesh.
 The second and third highest rates were given to Brazil and Japan, roughly 23 and 15 pounds respectively.
 China and India got less than that and their rate was higher than the import rate from Bangladesh.
 The latter received only around 3 pound per kilo which was almost three times less than the rate paid to Japan.

 The rate went higher in 2003 for China, India and Bangladesh who were the least paid countries in a decade earlier.
 The price for costume import from Brazil remained unchanged while slightly declined for Argentina and Japan.
 Despite the price changes, Argentina and Brazil were still highly paid than that of India and Bangladesh while China’s price went as high as 17 pounds, almost double than that of 1993’s rate.